wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

 Notice:The code is being Test!

-The result is trained by 200k pos data and the template is 24*24 , the stages num is 100
+The result is trained by 200k pos data and the template is 24*24

-# Difference with Matlab Code

-- Always training in LearGAB , don't jump out to TrainDector as Matlab Code.

 # How to use
 - you should mkdir data first